 Myths vs Facts About Vasectomy

-✓ Fact: Whilst reversal is technically possible, success is not guaranteed and decreases with time.
-Reversal is more complex and expensive than the original vasectomy, and even when sperm return to the ejaculate, pregnancy isn't assured.
-Always approach vasectomy as a permanent decision.
+✓ Fact: Reversal is technically possible but success rates decline significantly over time and are never guaranteed.
+Reversal is a more complex, expensive procedure, and even when sperm return to the ejaculate, pregnancy is not assured.
+Always treat vasectomy as a permanent decision.
 If you have any doubts about future fertility, consider long-acting reversible contraception instead.

-✓ Fact: You won't notice any difference.
-Sperm account for only 2-5% of ejaculate volume – the vast majority comes from the seminal vesicles and prostate, which continue functioning normally after vasectomy.
-The volume, appearance, and sensation of ejaculation remain unchanged.
+✓ Fact: Ejaculation and orgasm are completely unchanged after vasectomy.
+Sperm makes up less than 5% of semen volume — the rest comes from the seminal vesicles and prostate, which continue functioning normally.
+The volume, appearance, and sensation of ejaculation remain the same.
+Many couples actually report improved intimacy due to freedom from pregnancy anxiety.

 Ready to Take Control of Your Fertility?

 Book a consultation to discuss whether vasectomy is right for you.
-During your appointment, we'll explore your circumstances, answer all your questions, and ensure you make an informed decision about permanent contraception.
+We'll explore your circumstances, answer your questions, and help you make an informed decision.

-As a Consultant Urological Surgeon specialising in andrology and male reproductive health, I believe vasectomy deserves the same careful consideration and surgical excellence as any other procedure I perform.
+As a Consultant Urological Surgeon specialising in andrology and male reproductive health, I give vasectomy the same careful consideration and surgical precision as any other procedure I perform.

 What Sets My Practice Apart